 Voting makes winners and losers.
 Only vote in rare and exceptional circumstances.
 If you don't like something, then do something better.
 You cannot instruct anyone on what they must or cannot do.
 This is called a do-ocracy, where you allow many different things to be tried.

 If voting cannot be avoided (eg resource allocation), try to do a consensus circle (Keep going around group with 30 second segments until consensus reached).

 This process must be FUN for the participants.
 People do stuff because they want to.
 Our slogan could be “Make friends, have fun AND change the world.”

 How can we implement some of these ideas within the Individualist Movement?

 The 3 person exco should concern itself with defining the vision and goals and strategy, not executing tasks.

 We should try to develop a second level of regional organisers who take responsibility for dealing with members in their region.
 These regional organisers would make personal contact with new members, setup dinners, coffee meetings, etc.

 We should invite everyone else, members, marketing, friends, activists to join our swarm.
-They would be given access to google drive (some docs may be protected, but most would be available), the email@example.com email forum, facebook and google+ pages, etc. Authors for the blog would be expanded after 1 or 2 trial posts.
+They would be given access to google drive (some docs may be protected, but most would be available), the firstname.lastname@example.org email forum, facebook pages, Discord channels, etc. Authors for the blog would be expanded after 1 or 2 trial posts.
 An infrastructure for establishing and reporting on projects and initiatives would be setup.
 Although membership and registration should be encouraged, it should not be a prerequisite.
 (If some guy wants to design and distribute a 1000 bumper stickers, why stop him because he hates filling in forms.)
 We would explain the 1-2-3-go idea (get 3 people to approve an idea and its yours to go ahead with).